DevIntent/rapid-mvp-workshop/step-1.md

     accounts for row vs column layouts.
 See the [fxLayoutGap docs](https://github.com/angular/flex-layout/wiki/fxLayoutGap-API)
     for more details.

+    Just one note about the SCSS that we added.
+We're using a special `:host` pseudo selector here.
+    This allows styling the element that hosts the component, rather than some child element within the component.
+You can learn more in the Angular's [Component Stying Docs](https://angular.io/guide/component-styles#host).

     Now if you are starting to understand how Flex Layouts are supposed to work, you should be wondering why your new card isn't centered! doh!
 This is actually a very common issue.